TestGorilla LogoTestGorilla Logo

 • Continuous learning and skills development

-What do you do when two or more candidates have the same experience on paper, and even their pre-employment screening test results are similar?
+What do you do when two or more candidates have the same experience on paper and similar skills test results?

-Candidates with strong cognitive skills are better able to analyze information and adapt to their surroundings.
-They are quick learners and can identify patterns and trends, making them more predisposed to acquiring new skills.
+Candidates with strong cognitive skills can analyze information and adapt to their surroundings.
+They are quick learners and can identify patterns and trends, making learning new skills easier.

-When assessing a candidate’s cognitive abilities, consider their ability to solve problems, think creatively, and make decisions based on logical reasoning.
+When assessing a candidate’s cognitive abilities, consider their brainpower and ability to think creatively and make decisions based on logical reasoning.

-On the other hand, people with a negative attitude will prove difficult to train, and you’ll have a harder time motivating them to do something that’s out of their comfort zone.
+Conversely, people with a negative attitude are often more difficult to train and less motivated to do something outside their comfort zone.

-When assessing a candidate’s attitude, look for signs of motivation, a willingness to take risks, and a genuine interest in the position and the company.
+When assessing a candidate’s attitude, measure their job motivation, willingness to take risks, and genuine interest in the position and the company.

 Employees who are skilled problem-solvers are more likely to be adaptable and learn new skills quickly.

-They can identify issues that need to be addressed, evaluate potential solutions, and take the necessary steps to implement them.
+They can identify issues, evaluate potential solutions, and take the necessary steps to implement them.
 Problem-solvers are skilled at creating and adjusting their schedules and prioritizing tasks based on importance.

-When assessing a candidate’s problem-solving skills, consider their ability to analyze complex issues, develop creative solutions, and implement those solutions effectively.
+When assessing a candidate’s problem-solving skills, consider their ability to analyze complex issues, develop solutions, and implement them effectively.
+You can do that with our Problem Solving test.

-Candidates who are able to adapt to unfamiliar situations and work effectively in different environments are more likely to succeed in roles that require frequent change or a variety of tasks.
+Job candidates who can adapt to unfamiliar situations and work effectively in different environments are more likely to succeed in roles that require frequent change or a variety of tasks.

-When assessing a candidate’s flexibility, consider their ability to work well in a team, their willingness to take on new responsibilities, and their ability to adapt to new technologies or processes.
+When assessing a candidate’s flexibility, consider their ability to remain productive in changing circumstances, willingness to take on new responsibilities, and capacity to adapt to new technologies or processes.
+These are predictors of trainability.

-Finally, candidates who have a strong desire to learn are more likely to be successful in roles that require continuous improvement and skill development.
+Finally, candidates with a strong desire to learn are more likely to succeed in roles that require continuous improvement and skill development.

-They are motivated to take on new challenges and are committed to growing their skills and knowledge over time.
+They are motivated to take on new challenges and are committed to growing their skills and knowledge.

 Measuring trainability is a complex process that involves assessing a candidate’s potential to learn and adapt to unfamiliar situations.

-The value of skills decreases by half every four years, so it’s important to have employees who are able and willing to train and learn new skills on an ongoing basis.
+The value of skills decreases by half every four years, so it’s important to have employees who are able and willing to train and learn new skills continuously.

-Below you’ll find some common methods you can use to measure someone’s trainability.
+Below, we share some common methods to measure someone’s trainability.

 Asking candidates behavioral interview questions can help identify their past behaviors and ability to learn from their experiences.